sjmulder/msort/README.md

 general, but here are specifics regarding this implementation:

  - The data representation is the original file plus a terminating \n, hence it can be considered a packed list of \n-terminated strings.
-Working on this representation directly is more efficient than replacing every \n with
-   \0 as a preprocessing step and much more efficient than using a list of pointers.
+This avoids indirection (of a pointer list) and preprocessing.

+ - Merge sort practically requires using a second buffer for the sorting steps.
+The roles of main and scratch buffer are swapped at each step of recursion in such a way that the main buffer ends up sorted in the end.

  - Two methods of parallelism are implemented: pthreads and forking.
 (Both are configured in the main function.)
-Since work is independent no communication with other threads is required other than joining.
-Forks pass results back through a named pipe.
+Since the main and scratch buffers use shared memory, no communication is required other than waiting for the thread or fork to complete.

- - Merge sort practically requires using a second buffer for the sorting steps.
-The roles of main and scratch buffer are swapped at each step of recursion in such a way that the main buffer ends up sorted in the end.

 More documentation can be found in the code.